huggingface/open-r1/README.md

 ## Installation

-To run the code in this project, first, create a Python virtual environment using e.g. Conda, uv.
-To install `uv`, follow the [UV Installation Guide](https://docs.astral.sh/uv/getting-started/installation/)
+To run the code in this project, first, create a Python virtual environment using e.g. `uv`.
+To install `uv`, follow the [UV Installation Guide](https://docs.astral.sh/uv/getting-started/installation/).

 ```shell